 -

-class Severity(value, *args, **kwargs)
+class Severity(value, *args, **kwargs)open_in_new -

 Issue severity based on match confidence and other factors.